topoftheblock/Fine-Tuning-LLM-For-Financial-Sentiment/README.md

 ## Evaluation & Hard Negatives

-To prevent the model from failing on tricky financial language (e.g., *"Inflation cooled, which is bullish"*), the project includes a `mine_hard_negatives.py` script that:
+To prevent the model from failing on tricky financial language, the project includes a `mine_hard_negatives.py` script that:

 1. Tests the model against the validation set
 2. Catches explicit failures and JSON-formatting breaks